pytorch/executorch/examples/demo-apps/android/LlamaDemo/SDK-quick-setup-guide.md

 Follow this doc if you haven't set up Java/SDK/NDK for Android development already.
 This doc provides a CLI tutorial to set them up.
-Usually, you can do the same thing with Android Studio GUI.
+Otherwise, you can do the same thing with Android Studio GUI.

 ## Set up Java 17